-A 50-week season means that Three Rivers is likely to offer holidaymakers a quiet break away from Spring through to Autumn.
-It is a popular park with cyclists and active holidaymakers thanks to local trails and routes that pass alongside.
+A 50-week season means that the development is likely to offer holidaymakers a quiet break away from Spring through to Autumn.
+It is a popular with cyclists and active holidaymakers thanks to local trails and routes.
 Visitors will also find that the park is very well-connected.

 About Three Rivers Park’s Location

-The location of Three Rivers Woodland Park may be one of its most appealing features.
+The location may be one of its most appealing features.
 Base at the edge of the Forest of Bowland and is close to the market community of Clitheroe.
-The location offers popular views of the wider woodland and green spaces beyond the park, allowing families and visitors to explore the various sights of rural Lancashire without having to go too far.
+The location offers popular views of the more extensive woodland and green spaces beyond, allowing families and visitors to explore the various sights of rural Lancashire without having to go too far.

-The park itself benefits from signposting locally and is easy to reach through GPS.
-On the A59 through Clitheroe, visitors to the park will need to make a turning at Clitheroe North B6478, heading towards West Bradford.
-From there, drivers will need to take a left onto Eaves Hall Lane, with the park appearing a short distance away up on the right.
+The site benefits from signposting locally and is easy to reach through GPS.
+On the A59 through Clitheroe, visitors will need to make a turning at Clitheroe North B6478, heading towards West Bradford.
+From there, drivers will need to take a left onto Eaves Hall Lane, appearing a short distance away up on the right.

 Things to Do Near Three Rivers Woodland Park

 Other nearby attractions popular with families include the community in Blackpool, home to the world-famous Pleasure Beach, and its local zoo.
 Clitheroe, too, may appeal to those holidaymakers looking for breaks away in heritage country.
 Three Rivers Woodland Park may, therefore, prove to be a reliable foothold for a variety of different Lancashire breaks and holidays.